-For extra healthy munchies, give him pieces of edible wood (such as apple, willow or hazel), leafy greens and root vegetables.
-Avoid giving him human treats, which are often full of sugar and fat; eating sweets and chocolate can be fatal for bunnies.
+For extra-hea lthy munchies, give your bunnies pieces of edible wood (such as apple, willow or hazel), leafy greens and root vegetables.
+Avoid giving them human treats, which are often full of sugar and fat.
+Eating sweets and chocolate can be fatal for bunnies.

 Y is for young children

 Bunnies don't like sudden movements and many don't like being picked up.
 After begging for a pet rabbit, many youngsters lose interest in them.
-A pet rabbit can live up to 10 years - so might another pet be more suitable for your family?
+A pet rabbit can live for up to 10 years – so consider whether another pet might be more suitable for your family.

 Z is for ZZZ

-Make your rabbit a bed from a cardboard box lined with straw or a synthetic fleece and give him a little veg or fruit - the ideal bedtime nibble.
+Make your rabbits’ beds from a cardboard box lined with straw or a synthetic fleece, and give them a little bit of veg or fruit – the ideal bedtime nibble.